 The benefit may be requested through an authorised person, provided that the representation rights have been granted in accordance with Article 38 Paragraph one of the Administrative Procedure Law.
 Representation of a natural person shall be drawn up as a notarised power of attorney, or a natural person may authorise his or her representative at the VSAA office, if both the representative and the authorising person are present.

-The amount of the benefit
+The rates of the benefits

 The benefit shall be granted in the amount of 80% of the average insurance contributions salary of the applicant.